Bonnaventure-François de Boisfermé

 Bonnaventure-François de Boisfermé (1661 – 11 December 1722) was a French soldier and colonial administrator.
 He was commander or acting governor in Marie-Galante, Guadeloupe and Martinique.
 He was appointed governor of Grenada but died before taking office.

 Early years (1661–95)

-Bonnaventure-François de Boisfermé was born in 1661 in Saint-Michel-sur-Loire, Indre-et-Loire.
+Bonnaventure-François de Boisfermé was born in 1661 in Saint-Michel-sur-Loire, in what is now Indre-et-Loire.

 His family was of the old nobility.

 On 1 January 1691 he was a lieutenant of the artillery.

 Marie-Galante (1695–1702)

 On 1 January 1695 Boisfermé was the king's lieutenant on Marie-Galante.

 Charles Auger, nominal governor of Marie-Galante, was named governor of Guadeloupe on 21 August 1695 and was replaced by a M. de Lauriére.

 Lauriére died soon after and Boisfermé was named to replace him as governor of Marie-Galante.

 He was appointed on 1 September 1696.

 To compensate Marie-Galante for the destruction that had been caused by the English, on 3 November 1699 the king free the island from all taxes for four years.